 Under recent changes to the Data Protection laws, you have a legal right to access your health records.
 If you want to see your health records you can make a Subject Access Request or SAR to the Practice Manager to request a time to come in and read them or to have a copy provided.
 You don’t have to give a reason for wanting to see your records, but you must provide two forms of ID, including photogrpahic ID.

-As well as having a copy of your health records the Practice will also have a summary of any hospital tests, or treatment, that you have had.
+As well as having a copy of your health records for attendances at the Practice, we will also have a summary/correspondence of any hospital tests or treatment that you have had.
 Any hospitals where you have had treatment, or tests, will also hold their own patient records for you, which will be more detailed and perhaps contains actual copies of imaging they have organised.

 To see your hospital health records, you will have to contact your local Hospital.

 Your request to see your records will be forwarded to the health records manager.
 The manager will decide whether your request will be approved.
 Your request will usually only be refused if your records manager, GP, or other health professional believes that information in the records is likely to cause you, or another person, serious harm.

 If you require copies of any records held in the Practice, these will be provided free of charge within the previously mentioned time frame.
 However, excessive requests for records or if the amount of information requested is excessive may result in a charge.
 You will be informed of any such charge after submitting your SAR.